Texas Nurse Fired Following Facebook Post About Patient’s Measles

-Hospital officials at the Texas Children’s Hospital in Houston confirmed was under investigation after posting about a toddler testing positive for measles.
-According to Chron, the nurse in question has since been fired from the hospital.
+Hospital officials at the Texas Children’s Hospital in Houston confirmed a nurse was under investigation after posting about a toddler testing positive for measles.
+According to the Houston Chronicle, the nurse in question has since been fired from the hospital.

 The nurse was barred from treating patients after posting about the young patient’s condition on an anti-vaccination page on Facebook called Proud Parents of Unvaccinated Children – Texas while she was being investigated, the hospital confirmed to multiple media outlets.
 While the page has since been deleted, a concerned parent took screenshots of the nurse’s post and shared it on the hospital’s Facebook page on Friday.

 The children’s hospital took swift action just four days after learning about the nurse’s Facebook activity.
-The toddler – who was somewhere between the age of one and three-years-old, was treated for measles in the Energy Corridor of the hospital’s west campus.
+The toddler – who was somewhere between the age of one and 3-years-old, was treated for measles in the Energy Corridor of the hospital’s west campus.

 “I think it’s easy for us nonvaxxers to make assumptions but most of us have never and will never see one of theses diseases,” the Texas nurse wrote, according to the screenshots.